robertmaxwilliams/max-website/blog/2021-2-18-Thesis-Spring-Week-6.md

 This paper, being machine learning, has a lot of background that every single other ML paper has along with borrowed low-res images from educational material.

 Formulas, diagrams, bulleted lists.
-The amount of content is greatly exagerated by the page count.
+The amount of content is greatly exaggerated by the page count.

-Here are the newline, word, and byte counts for all the thesi I downloaded:
+Here are the newline, word, and byte counts for all the theses I downloaded:

   1133  19148 112613 An explainable sequence-based deep learning predictor with applic.txt
    350   8009  55157 Automatic IQ estimation using stylometry methods..txt